 | Comprehensive mapping | 8+ | 20-30 | 160-240+ | Not feasible | $3,200-$4,800+ |

 The “not feasible” row for traditional qualitative research at 160+ interviews is not an exaggeration.
 No traditional agency runs 240 qualitative interviews for a single study — the scheduling, cost, and analysis logistics make it operationally impossible.
+Recruiters cannot field that volume in a reasonable timeframe; moderator consistency degrades across that many sessions; and the analysis cost alone, at roughly $300-$500 per transcript for human coding, exceeds the entire budget most commercial teams allocate to a study.

-Why 12 Interviews Fails Most Commercial Research
+Why Do 12 Interviews Fail Most Commercial Research?

 Most commercial research questions involve at least two segments (e.g., users vs. non-users, churned vs. retained, heavy vs. light usage).
 At 12 total interviews, you have 6 per segment.
 Six interviews per segment is not saturation — it is anecdote.
+And anecdote is what gets presented as findings when teams over-interpret under-powered studies, which is how qualitative research earns its reputation for unreliability in stakeholder rooms that already prefer quantitative evidence.

-The consequences of undersized samples:
+The consequences of undersized samples are predictable and severe:

 - Fragile themes.
 A theme supported by 3 of 12 interviews (25%) could easily flip with a slightly different sample.
 At 50 of 200 interviews (25%), the pattern is robust.
+The same headline percentage carries radically different evidential weight depending on the denominator.

 - No sub-analysis.
 You cannot cut the data by demographics, tenure, geography, or behavior with 12 interviews.
 Every sub-group has too few observations.
+Stakeholders will ask sub-group questions in every readout — “what about the West Coast customers specifically?” — and an under-powered study has no honest answer.

 The Practical Recommendation

 For most commercial qualitative research, target 50-200 interviews depending on segmentation needs.
 Use the segmentation framework above: identify your distinct analysis groups, allocate 15-25 per group, and add a buffer.
+Build in a pilot wave so you can adjust before committing to the full sample.
+Document the segment definitions before fielding so post-hoc segment slicing doesn’t drift into segment redefinition.

 The sample size question is no longer a budget negotiation.
 It is a research design decision — driven by the question, not the constraint.
+Teams that have internalized this shift produce qualitative work that withstands the scrutiny that quantitative findings have always received, which is the only way qualitative research earns sustained influence over commercial decisions.